cvzwkk/portal/assets/docs/knowledges/weapons/missiles/War-Head/readme.md

 Some of the most common types of fuses include:

-* **Impact fuses:** These fuses are activated when the warhead hits a hard surface.
+* **Impact fuses:** These fuses are activated when the seewarhead hits a hard surface.
 They are simple and reliable, but they can only be used for warheads that are designed to detonate on impact.
 * **Proximity fuses:** These fuses are activated when the warhead comes within a certain distance of the target.
 They are more complex than impact fuses, but they can be used for a wider variety of targets.
 * **Time fuses:** These fuses are activated after a predetermined period of time.
 They are used for warheads that are designed to detonate at a specific time, such as air-dropped bombs or land mines.